MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 > Certain functionalities that are available in the classic rich text editor experience aren't yet available in the modern experience.
 Such functionalities include:
 > - Configuration options, as described in this article for the classic experience
 > - Mentions
-> For more information, refer to [Modern text editor known issues](#modern-rich-text-editor-known-issues)
+> For more information, refer to [Modern text editor limitations](#modern-rich-text-editor-known-issues)

-## Enable the modern rich text editor experience
+## Enable the modern rich text editor experience from the classic experience

-If you're using the classic rich text editor experience, complete the following steps to switch to the modern rich text editor experience.
+The modern rich text editor is enabled by default, but if you're using the classic experience, complete the following steps to switch to the modern rich text editor experience.

 1. In Dynamics 365, right-click the app for which you want to enable the modern rich text editor experience, and then select **OPEN IN APP DESIGNER**.
 Power Apps opens the App Designer.
 1. On the command bar, select **Settings**.
 The settings page is displayed.